manvirsingh96/OlympicDash/README.md

   conda activate olympicdash
   ```

-3.Execute the following command below in terminal to run the app:
+4. Execute the following command below in terminal to run the app:

         python app.py

-4. Click on the link generated in terinal or copy and paste it in your browser to load the dashboard.
+5. Click on the link generated in terminal or copy and paste it in your browser to load the dashboard.

 ## Contributing